hannaklh/java-api-counter-workshop/README.md

 >
 > A yolkswagen.

-Let's create a class called JokeMachine with a `joke` field.
+Let's create a class called JokeMachineController with a `joke` field.

 ```java
 package com.booleanuk.api;